-The easiest and most comfortable tool that can be used to get familiar with the ESC and its interpretations by the ECSR is "DIGEST OF THE CASE LAW OF THE EUROPEAN COMMITTEE OF SOCIAL RIGHTS", December 2018.
+• The easiest and most comfortable tool that can be used to get familiar with the ESC and its interpretations by the ECSR is "DIGEST OF THE CASE LAW OF THE EUROPEAN COMMITTEE OF SOCIAL RIGHTS", December 2018.

-There is also e-learning course on ESC provided by the CoE in the frames of HELP learning courses: "Labour Rights as Human Rights" - available in Ukrainian language.
+There are also e-learning courses on ESC provided by the CoE in the frames of HELP learning courses e.g.: "Labour Rights as Human Rights" - available in Ukrainian language.